Open-source shape optimization for isogeometric shells using FEniCS and OpenMDAO: Conclusions

-The modular design of the framework inherited from OpenMDAO is presented along with the essential components for FFD-based shape optimization and the moving intersections approaches.
+The modular design of this framework inherited from OpenMDAO is presented along with the essential components for FFD-based shape optimization and the moving intersections approaches.
 A suite of benchmark problems, accompanied by code implementations, is provided to examine the effectiveness of the framework.
-Furthermore, the applications to aerospace structures are demonstrated, resulting in innovative designs for the layout of internal spars and ribs in an eVTOL wing.
+Furthermore, applications to aerospace structures are presented, demonstrating innovative designs for the layout of internal spars and ribs in an eVTOL wing using this GOLDFISH open-source code.
 Nevertheless, conditions from other disciplines, such as aerodynamics \cite{van2023solver, van2024enforcing}, electric motors \cite{scotzniovsky2024geometric}, and noise control \cite{gill2023applicability}, need to be considered for practical designs.
-This presents opportunities for future work on integrating various disciplines to enhance the framework for more practical shell structure designs.
+From an engineering perspective, shape optimization for aerospace structures with stress and buckling constraints represents a promising direction for framework development.
+While this GOLDFISH code offers basic IGA-based capabilities for multi-patch shape optimization of Kirchhoff-Love shell structures, additional enhancement of the implemented mathematical formulation and numerical algorithms can be performed under the current framework.
+For example, implementation of the membrane locking-free Kirchhoff--Love shell using mixed formulation, special quadrature schemes, B-bar type projection \cite{koschnick2005discrete, echter2013hierarchic, bouclier2013efficient, greco2018reconstructed, bieber2018variational, casquero2022removing, casquero2023overcoming, sauer2024simple, mathews2024computationally} can be considered.
+The B-bar type techniques can be implemented by constructing a projection operator to modify the strain-displacement matrix.
+Furthermore, special quadrature schemes are more involved within the FEniCS-based code environment, and mixed formulations would require substantial modifications to the optimization framework due to additional unknowns.
+These directions offer opportunities for future development by integrating various disciplines and techniques to enhance the framework for more practical shell structure designs.
 The code framework is maintained on the GitHub repository \cite{goldfish-code}.